 World-leading NGO’s involved in school road safety have supported the SR4S development and application globally.

-Since the official launch of SR4S, locations at almost 1,000 schools across 55 countries have been assessed by partners.
-There are more than 150 locations around schools across 18 countries where improvements have already been made post-improvement assessments completed.
+Since the official launch of SR4S, locations at more than 1,000 schools across 63 countries have been assessed by partners.
+There are more than 150 locations around schools across 18 countries where improvements have already been made and post-improvement assessments completed.

 Available at: starratingforschools.org/safe-schools-tracker, the new interactive tool enables you to explore what safety improvements were made and measure their positive impact for the school communities.
 The data will be progressively updated as locations are improved and new assessments made.